Tydotbaba/Tydotbaba/README.md

 I'm a software engineer from Nigeria.

-- 🔭 I’m currently working on an open source project
+- 🔭 I’m currently studying MSc Mechatronics at University of Gloucestershire, UK
-- 🌱 I’m currently studying machine learning and AI
+- 🌱 Learning machine learning and AI
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m available for remote jobs
 - 💬 Ask me about all things python
 - 📫 How to reach me: oyes2011@gmail.com